AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 4. Select the content to be downloaded from the prepared download source.

     After the download source is prepared, the `OnPreparedListener` callback is fired.
 Select a track to be downloaded.
-Example:
+Sample code:

     ```
     public void onPrepared(MediaInfo mediaInfo) {